Join The DP!

 Click here to sign up to receive recruitment information.

 If you missed our start-of-semester Introductory Meetings or have any questions about specific departments, contact the following:

 For online, contact Director of Online Projects Lois Lee

 For Under the Button, contact Editor-in-Chief Ben Lerner

 Click on the positions on the right or scroll down for more information.

 Photographers use the latest digital single-lens reflex cameras (SLRs) and lenses to cover major events around campus and throughout the country.
 Staff members have photographed famous figures from George W. Bush to Michael Moore, and events from protests in Washington, D.C., to NCAA tournaments.
 If you’re looking for action shots, our photographers cover all of the Ivy sports.
-The DP also gives you an ideal opportunity to create and expand your portfolio.
+The DP also gives you an ideal opportunity to create and expand your portfolio, with the chance to practice with photo-editing software such as Adobe Photoshop and Lightroom.
 There’s no better way to learn and practice photojournalism on campus than by joining the DP.

 Our award-winning web team employs the most advanced tools in digital design, video, publishing and social media.
 You'll have the chance to produce innovative multimedia features, shoot and edit video and create interactive web-only content using the newest versions of Soundslides, Photoshop, Illustrator, Flash and Final Cut.
 On the development side, our team works on the latest web publishing platforms, with over 40,000 pageviews per day across all of our sites.
 And no matter what you do, you’re part of the team producing the most innovative new media on campus.

 Our social media team maintains the DP's presence across today's most important platforms — including Facebook, Twitter and Instagram.
 Team members work in-depth on innovative projects, employing advanced analytics to find even more creative ways to reach and engage our audience as it moves increasingly online.